gulfiliz/gulfiliz.github.io/_posts/2026-02-27-visibility-over-knowledge.md

 Even if the argument is better.
 Even if the anecdote is misleading.

-**Outrage over nuance:**
+And the fourth, outrage over nuance.

 Outrage is the most effective engagement driver in algorithmic systems.

-Platforms have discovered —
+Platforms have discovered,
+empirically, through optimization,
-empirically, through optimization — that content producing anger and indignation generates more clicks, shares, and comments than content producing calm understanding.
+that content producing anger and indignation generates more clicks, shares, and comments than content producing calm understanding.